tadahiroueta/digit-neural-network/README.md

 ### Machine-learning AI made to recognise digits
 I programmed the neural network from scratch without any ML libraries
 > I wanted to really understand how it works from the inside and out

 It was trained from this [sample](https://github.com/mnielsen/neural-networks-and-deep-learning)
-    > Disclaimer: the AI sucks.
+> Disclaimer: the AI isn't accurate.
 >
 > It was either because it got overfitted to the training data or because the training data and the grid input were made with different UIs.

 ![weights](https://github.com/tadahiroueta/digit-neural-network/blob/master/samples/weights.png)